stpinkie/Token-Factory/README.md

 ## Token ~~Factory~~ Sweatshop

-This token sweatshop allows easy creation of a standard ERC20 token on Ethereum the Ethereum blockchain for less.
+This token sweatshop allows easy creation of a standard ERC20 token on the Ethereum blockchain for less.
 Its GasPrice is locked to 1 Gwei.

 I forked this repository because Mist's oracles for gas prices on contracts are far too rigid and for someone who's not in a hurry to put up a token, a gas price of 20 Gwei is overkill.